SimchaTeich/Microcorruption/04 - Cusco/README.md

 <img src="./4.2.png" width="60%"></img>

-And we will also note that the stack frame of login cannot really contain 0x30 without overriding part of the stack frame of main.
+And we will also note that the stack frame of `login` cannot really contain 0x30 without overriding part of the stack frame of `main`.

 This can be seen right at the moment when we want to call `getsn` and put the input directly at the top of the stack:

 <img src="./4.3.png" width="75%"></img>

 Recall that since we do not have access to the code that checks the password, we will not be able to guess the correct password.
-And the test_password_valid function will return 0.
+And the `test_password_valid` function will return 0.
 Therefore, we would like the program to open the door even if the password is incorrect.

 <img src="./4.4.png" width="60%"></img>

 Therefore, all we will have to do is make sure that when the code reaches the ret command of the `login` function, it jumps to `unlock_door` at address 0x4446.

 Therefore the cracking input will contain 0x10 random bytes, and another 0x2 bytes that will overwrite the return address to the sort (don't forget the little endian).

 Bingo.

 ## The cracking input (as bytes)
 ```